Influencing the Choice of Reflections Used to Satisfy Queries

 If none of the query plans passed to the optimizer are listed in the

-hint, the optimizer is free to pick the lowest cost plan. -
+choose_reflectionshint, the optimizer is free to pick the lowest cost plan. -

-If no reflections are listed in the
+If no Reflections are listed in the

-hint, the optimizer is free to pick the lowest cost plan.
+choose_reflectionshint, the optimizer is free to pick the lowest cost plan.

 SELECT /*+ choose_reflections(“3dd4bd60-6a9e-422c-a4ee-556973223602”, "09638927-7d70-499f-89cc-7bd60dec50a8") */ pickup_datetime, passenger_count